tiberlab/tibercad/manual/Sphinx/Complete/modules/EFA.rst

 The Solver section of the Module efaschroedinger contains the following options:

- ``number_of_eigenstates`` : integer
-    defines the number of eigenvalues and eigenfunctions to be found.

  ``Dirichlet_bc_everywhere`` : boolean
     if *true* (default value), Dirichlet boundary conditions are imposed over all the boundaries of the simulation region